-Consistent with that approach, the Company has focused on providing in-depth updates of progress at:
+The Company has provided in-depth updates at:

 - The February half-year and August full-year results presentations.
-Along with providing all shareholders access to an audio webcast of the presentation, both the slides and a full transcript were posted on our corporate website within 24 hours. - The Annual General Meeting in November 2014.
+Along with providing all shareholders access to an audio webcast of the presentation, both the slides and a full transcript were also posted on our corporate website within 24 hours. - The Annual General Meeting in November 2016.
 The Chair and CEO provided updates on both the turnaround strategy and its progress.
 A particular focus of this meeting was to ensure Directors had the opportunity to engage directly with retail shareholders.
 Again, an audio recording was provided on our corporate website within 24 hours of the meeting.
 Shareholders were provided with an online facility to lodge their proxies for the Annual General Meeting. - The Interim Financial Report and Full Financial Report (including Shareholder Review), Notice of Meetings and explanatory materials, which were published on the Company's corporate website and distributed to all shareholders either physically or electronically according to their preferences.